Skip to content

 Linting

-Presidio services are PEP8 compliant and continuously enforced on style guide issues during the build process using flake8.
+Presidio services are PEP8 compliant and continuously enforced on style guide issues during the build process using ruff, in turn running flake8 and other linters.

-Running flake8 locally, using pipenv run flake8, you can check for those issues prior to committing a change.
+Running ruff locally, using poetry run ruff check, you can check for those issues prior to committing a change.

-In addition to the basic flake8 functionality, Presidio uses the following extensions:
+Ruff runs linters in addition to the basic flake8 functionality, Presidio uses linters as part as ruff such as:

 • pep8-naming: To check that variable names are PEP8 compliant.